jakerb/Tasche/README.md

 ### Get Started

-For this demo, I've got the following setup and I've named each variable appropriately:
+For this demo, I've created an index page and added a the variable `name`:

 ```
 <html>